GFX-Code/GFX-NPC_Taxi/README.md

 # Update

 - Player can now place their own phone props where they want
-- Updated client.lua to not run fucnction every frame
+- Updated client.lua to not run function every frame

 # Preview